 To combat this, RFID blocking wallets block off all incoming signals, keeping your identity safe.
 It still begins the question: do RFID blocking wallets work?

-First, here’s a brief insight on how RFID technology works.
+First, here’s a brief insight into how RFID technology works.

 How Does Radio Frequency Identification (RFID) Work?